burzumishi/linux-baytrail-flexx10/README.md

 An USB storage medium to boot from.
 Optional: A storage medium (USB, SD-Card etc.) big enough to back up the Windows installation.
 I used a USB hard drive.
 Rufus: http://rufus.akeo.ie
+For linux, use dd or move everything to a properly labeled fat32 partition.
 ```

 ## Important Notes

-{i} The following information and procedures are mostly extracted from the T100TA model and adappted to the Flexx10.
+{i} The following information and procedures are mostly extracted from the T100TA and Odys wintab 10.1 and adappted to the Flexx10.
 The T100TA has an hardware similar to that one of the Flexx10, informations and procedures regarding these two models can be usefully shared.

-{i} Before installing Debian, Secure Boot needs to be disabled.
+{i} Before installing Linux, Secure Boot needs to be disabled.
 Also, if dual-booting with Windows 8 it is recommended to disable its fast boot feature.

 {i} Although the Debian Jessie (stable) installer includes all the needed modules and core changes to install and boot on this machine, it is advisable to install Debian Stretch (testing) and keep it up to date due to a lot of components still unsupported.
 If you really want to install Debian Jessie (stable) at least you can use the backport repository to install the latest kernels and firmwares when available.

+{i} Another choice is any close to upstream distro (the Arch family will be supported here).

-{i} In order to install Debian using the internet (e.g. with a netinst image) the wifi has to be enabled.
+{i} In order to install with any netboot image, by using the internet (e.g. with a netinst image), the wifi has to be enabled.
 See the steps described in the WiFi section, prepare the needed firmware (see also the d-i manual Loading Missing Firmware) and reproduce the steps using a shell during the installation procedure.

 {i} The Flexx 10.1 is a mixed mode EFI system (i.e. a 64-bit CPU combined with a 32-bit EFI) without any legacy BIOS mode.
-By default, the Debian i386 installer images should boot on this machine via UEFI and let you install a complete 32-bit (i386) system.
+By default, any i386 installer images should boot on this machine via UEFI and let you install a complete 32-bit (i386) system.
 If you use the multi-arch amd64/i386 netinst or DVD image, you will also be able to install in 64-bit mode.
-You might expect slightly better performance that way, but the limited memory on the machine (2 GiB) maybe will become more of an issue.
+You might expect slightly better performance that way in exchange for ram uasge.
 Multi-arch DVD images must be modified before booting.

 ## BIOS Access